Campaign Delivery Optimization

 Try using Delivery Channel Targeting instead of Device targeting.

 Exchanges: Allow all Exchanges on Inventory Targeting (Open and Private Exchanges).

-Review Ad Audit Status.
-Any rejected or blacklisted ads?
+Review Ad Audit Status for any rejected or blacklisted ads.
 Resolve rejections and manually remove ads from the domain they are blacklisted on.

 For Audience Targeting: Audience INCLUSION Time Frame windows, set to 'ANYTIME'.
 For Exclusions, set to '14 Days'.
 All pixels from the Advertiser-level should be targeted for INCLUSIONS unless specific pixels are needed to be targeted only.
 For inclusions, use INCLUDES ANY conditions instead of INCLUDES ALL.